Your uploads encrypted in your browser Open source

 Are Google Drive and Dropbox zero-knowledge?

-No. Both encrypt files at rest and in transit but hold the keys, so the provider can technically read your files. html.cloud encrypts in your browser and the key never reaches the server — not even we can read it.
+No. Both encrypt at rest and in transit but hold the keys, so the provider can technically read your files. html.cloud encrypts in your browser and the key never reaches the server — not even we can read it.